 A non-STI-authorized entity that purchases (or otherwise obtains) delegated telephone numbers from a Telephone Number Provider.

-Examples include an Enterprise PBX, a legitimate spoofing application, or an automated outbound dialing service.
+Examples include an Enterprise PBX, Contact Center, Cloud Communication Provider, a legitimate spoofing application, or an automated outbound dialing service.

-The TN PoP framework provides a way for the Customer AF to obtain a PoP certificate from the TN Provider, that the Customer AF can then use the to prove to remote verification services that the calling TNs is being used legitimately.
+The TN PoP framework provides a way for the Customer AF to obtain a PoP certificate from the TN Provider, that the Customer AF can then use to attest to remote verification services that the calling TNs is being used legitimately.

 PoP Certificate